pandas-dev/pandas/doc/source/indexing.rst

 .. note::

-   Regular Python and NumPy indexing operators ``[]`` and member operators (dots access) provide quick and easy access to pandas data structures across a wide range of use cases.
+   The Python and NumPy indexing operators ``[]`` and attribute operator ``.`` provide quick and easy access to pandas data structures across a wide range of use cases.
 This makes interactive work intuitive, as there's little new to learn if you already know how to deal with Python dictionaries and NumPy arrays.
-However, the type of the data to be accessed isn't known in advance.
-Therefore, accessing pandas objects directly using standard operators has some optimization limits.
+However, since the type of the data to be accessed isn't known in advance, directly using standard operators has some optimization limits.
 For production code, we recommended that you take advantage of the optimized pandas data access methods exposed in this chapter.

    In addition, whether a copy or a reference is returned for a selection operation, may depend on the context.
-   See :ref:`Returning View versus Copy <indexing.view_versus_copy>`
+   See :ref:`Returning a View versus Copy <indexing.view_versus_copy>`

 See the :ref:`cookbook<cookbook.selection>` for some advanced strategies